 At that moment, though she was crumbling, Rebecca Welton was not broken.
 She was freeing herself from the chains of trauma that left her tethered to lies and heartaches.
 She was letting go of the waters once more by allowing herself a moment of transparency to admit to the ways in which life had not been kind to her.
 In a way, this was Rebecca’s eulogy—the private words to her father that maybe he’d hear, maybe he wouldn’t.
 But it’s a part of her closure that she needed to divulge to free herself from the potential guilt that could come to suffocate later.

 What We Remember, What We Forget

 But if you don’t deal with the grief properly, if you don’t try to understand it, the pain that’s inevitably present fabricates itself into an even bigger demon to be bargained with.
 It becomes a goliath, then.

 Before we get into more on this notion, it’s necessary to note that the two people who were so hesitant to go to therapy because “that’s what friends are for” never spoke about their traumas to other people.
 “No Weddings and a Funeral” thus achingly discloses the detrimental effects of bottling emotions and reveals it through its two leads.
 It does so in such a way that’s so harrowing to grapple with I don’t know when I’ll be able to deal with it all.

 Will the two of them ever learn just how they’re connected through death?
 God, I sure hope so.
-But even if they don’t, “No Weddings and a Funeral” gave the audience one of the strongest parallels throughout the season because the two different reasons I was crying for isn’t something I remember seeing in recent years.
+But even if they don’t, “No Weddings and a Funeral” gave the audience one of the strongest parallels throughout the season because the two different reasons I was crying for aren’t something I remember seeing in recent years.